 Do I Need to See an Audiologist Before Purchasing OTC Hearing Devices?

 The straightforward answer is “no,” but it really isn’t quite that simple.
 There are basic hearing tests that can be taken online or through an app on your phone, and due to the fact the aids don’t need a prescription, technically, there’s no requirement to see the audiologist to be able to purchase and use them.
 But an audiologist continues to be an incredibly important part of the hearing loss puzzle.
 They are able to conduct a hearing test, establish the degree and kind of hearing loss, and suggest the best kind of hearing aid to get the most benefit.
 Most insurance providers as well as Medicare cover the cost for hearing tests, even though prescription hearing aids are generally not covered.
-An audiologist may also pick up on other ear conditions that need medical attention.
+An audiologist may also pick up on other ear conditions that need medical attention and can recommend steps to take to maintain healthy hearing.

 With more than 37 million adults in the US struggling with some amount of hearing loss, and only 25% of them currently using a hearing aid, OTC hearing aids are slated to bring relief to many people, at a cost that’s more attractive.